kskilt/First-Project-Scraping/checklist.md

  [x]Application uses Ruby Objects to communicate (and not global methods) []The application is generally DRY
  [x]You have committed often
- []Conforms to Nitro Ruby linting rules (Run rubocop on your project root directory and confirm it exits without any offenses detected.)
+ [x]Conforms to Nitro Ruby linting rules (Run rubocop on your project root directory and confirm it exits without any offenses detected.)
- []Your commit messages are meaningful
+ [x]Your commit messages are meaningful
- []You made the changes in a commit that relate to the commit message []You have committed frequently
+ [x]You made the changes in a commit that relate to the commit message [x]You have committed frequently
 README.md contains:

- []A short description
+ [x]A short description
  []Installation & execution instructions

-Bugs and Ideas
-[] recursive interface that goes back to main list or exits as directed [] return button for list
-  [] exit option at any point
-[] Squad lists not inputted online are giving blank data in CLI